 Post Stroke Pain...
-What Can I Do?
+What Can I Do To Manage It?

 To manage your symptoms, your doctor may prescribe various treatments, for example, pain relief medications and physiotherapy.